Noimps/Noimps/README.md

 - 👋 Hi, I’m @Noimps
-- 👀 I’m interested in Artificial Intelligence, Conciosness, language and muusic
+- 👀 I’m interested in Artificial Intelligence, consciousness, language and music
 - 🌱 I’m currently learning C##, python and did some HTML
 - 💞️ I’m looking to collaborate creating a better future
 - 📫 How to reach me nemoterbogt2002@outklook.com